cnag-aat/CLAWS/README.md

                         Number of polishing iterations to use with FLYE.
 Default 2 --other-flye-opts other_flye_opts
                         Additional options to run Flye.
 Default --scaffold

+Hifiasm:
+  --hifiasm-cores hifiasm
+                        Number of threads to run Hifiasm.
+Default 50 --other-hifiasm-opts other_hifiasm_opts
+                        Additional options to run Hifiasm.
+Default --ont --purge-hifiasm       Give this option if you want to run purgedups externally on the hifiasm output.
+  --phase-hifiasm       Give this option if you want to phase with hic reads the hifiasm assembly

 Nextdenovo:
   --nextdenovo-cores nextdenovo_cores